matteomanzo-zz/CV/README.md

 ###Entrepreneurship

-I see opportunities everywhere, that is why I am running a startup in my hometown, where we gather artisans to craft handmade shoes and keep the tradition alive.
+I see opportunities everywhere, that is why I am running a startup in my hometown, where we gather artisans from Tuscany to craft handmade shoes and keep the tradition alive.
 I also have a shop on [Etsy](https://www.etsy.com/shop/Rogante).

 ###Do it Yourself!